-A reader sent me this letter I published with permission.
+A reader sent me this letter and I published it with his permission.

-Anthony, relieved, asked his wife to take him to see the doctor and to thank him for his help.
-What a surprise when Anthony found that the doctor was the driver that had rushed through the traffic.
+Anthony asked his wife to take him to see and thank the doctor for his help.
+Anthony found the doctor was the driver that had rushed through the traffic.

-The Holy Spirit asked me during the Sunday Mass of November 15, 2015, to comment succinctly the narrative in the framework of Deadly Sins and Heavenly Virtues.
+The Holy Spirit asked me to comment the narrative in the framework of Deadly Sins and Heavenly Virtues.
 The narrative has two main protagonists: the meek Anthony and the diligent driver.
-Meekness and Diligence are Heavenly Virtues that help us to overcome the Deadly Sins of Anger and Sloth.
+Meekness and Diligence are Heavenly Virtues that help to overcome the Deadly Sins of Anger and Sloth.

-All other sins stem from one or more Deadly Sins, and the development of Heavenly Virtues is an effective paradigm to sainthood.
-The virtues are both highways to Heaven and an effective prescription for life success.
+All sins stem from one or more Deadly Sins, and the development of Heavenly Virtues is an effective paradigm to sainthood.
+Virtues, highways to Heaven, are effective for life success.

 National News are increasingly reporting car accidents, some fatal, due to angry drivers.
-Meekness is urgently needed on American roads to prevent accidents, save lives . . . and Diligence enhances work performance and service quality to both God and neighbor.
+Meekness is urgently needed on American roads to prevent accidents . . . and Diligence enhances work performance and service to God and neighbor.